siddarthkrishna10/Project_Zlatan/README.md

 ![ZlatanValuation_Snap](https://github.com/siddarthkrishna10/Project_Zlatan/blob/master/Code/ZlatanValuation_Snap.PNG)

 Across the nine clubs he's played in, only F.C.
-Barcelona splashed a huge amount of money(€69.5 million) to get him and ironically his time there turned out to be a nightmare...of the field at least.
+Barcelona splashed a huge amount of money(€69.5 million) to get him and ironically his time there turned out to be a nightmare... off the field at least.

 Here is the code snippet for the graph:
 ```python